ta-dachi/mangaget/README.md

 #### Dependencies:

 Run build.bat or build.sh if you're on linux.
-It installs python frameworks using pip.
+It installs required python frameworks using pip.
 ```bash
 ./build.bat
 ```